RaedMahmoud/template1/README.md

-"this is fron master"
+"this is fron master modified"
-"this is from master as a deafult"
+"this is from master as a deafult modified"
-"this added by RaedMahmoud"
+"this added by RaedMahmoud modified"